-1.4 DBA and its responsibilities
+1.3.4 DBA and its responsibilities

 The data administrator is the person who makes the strategic and policy decisions regarding the data of the enterprise.
-And the database administrator (DBA) is the person who provides the necessary technical support for implementing those decisions.
+Database Designer or Data Administration is the person responsible for indentifying the data to be stored in the data base and for choosing appropriaate structures to represent and store this data.
+It is the responsibility of the data base designer to communicate with all the prospective users in order to understand their requirements and to create a design that meets these requirements.
+And the Data Base Administrator (DBA) is the person who provides the necessary technical support for implementing the decisions taken by Data Administrator.
 Thus, the DBA is responsible for the overall control of the system at a technical level.
 In general, those functions will include the following.
 Defining the conceptual schema

-It is the data administrator's job to decide exactly what information is to be held in the database-in other words, to identify the entities of interest to the enterprise and to ident9ify the information to be recorded about those entities.
+It is the data administrator's job to decide exactly what information is to be held in the database-in other words, to identify the entities of interest to the enterprise and to identify the information to be recorded about those entities.
 This process is usually referred to as logical-sometimes conceptual-database design.
 Once the data administrator has thus decided the content of the database at an abstract level, the DBA will then create the corresponding conceptual schema, using the conceptual DDL.
 The object (compiled) form of that schema will be used by the DBMS in responding to access requests.
 The source (uncompiled) form will act as a reference document for the users of the system.